aridjayarecipes/cutesrecipes.web.app/content/post/2558-recipe-of-any-night-of-the-week-shrimp-cabbage-shared-dish.md

 ##### Steps to make Shrimp Cabbage (Shared Dish):

 1. Add oil to pan and heat on medium high
 1. Add chopped garlic and fry until brown, about 20s.
-Don&#39;t worry if some of it burns.
+Don't worry if some of it burns.
 1. Add dried shrimp and fry until brown, about 1-2min.
 1. Add cabbage, salt and msg and stir fry, coating with the oil.
 Spread and flatten the mixture.
 1. Add water and cover for 10min, uncovering and stirring occassionally.